shop

 Forelegs: The forelegs are straight, and of medium bone, indicating strength without excessive thickness.
 Pasterns are strong, short, and slightly sloping.
 The length of the forelegs should roughly equal 50-60% of the dog’s height at the withers.
 A dog with legs shorter than the ideal is to be more heavily penalized than a dog with longer legs.

-Body: A properly proportioned Louisiana Catahoula Leopard Dog is slightly longer than tall.
+Body: A properly proportioned Louisiana Catahoula Hog Dog is slightly longer than tall.
 The topline inclines very slightly downward from well-developed withers to a level back.
 The back is broad and well muscled with a short, strong, slightly arched loin.
 A slightly longer loin is acceptable in females.
 The ribs extend well back and are well sprung out from the spine.
 The chest is deep, reaching at least to the elbows, and moderately broad.
 When viewed from the side, the forechest extends in a shallow oval shape in front of the forelegs.
 Tuck-up is apparent, but not exaggerated.
 Croup is medium to long and slightly sloping.

 Hindquarters: Hindquarters are strong and smoothly muscled.
 Width and angulation of hindquarters are in balance with the forequarters.